joexu22/Crew/Analysis/Readme.md

 # AI Landscape

-Got the understand the landscape of AI before maving massive moves...
+trying to understand the ai landscape before making any moves